bernhardAxonIvy/doc/source/designer-guide/introduction/common-ui-components.rst

 .. note::

-   Please note, that the namespace for processes is written with forward slashes '/' as separators (e.g. 'MyProcesses/Customer/Invoice') while the namespace for Data Classes and User Dialogs is written with a dot '.' as separator (e.g. 'customerportal.users.Employee').
+   Please note, that the namespace for processes is written with forward slashes '/' as separators (e.g., 'MyProcesses/Customer/Invoice') while the namespace for Data Classes and User Dialogs is written with a dot '.' as separator (e.g., 'customerportal.users.Employee').

 Click on :guilabel:`Finish` to actually rename the selected resource(s) or on :guilabel:`Cancel` to abort the operation.